pocomane/brewed-in-the-apocalypse/bita.md

 scenarist should highlight that the question is not one in the list, so the protagonists can still ask one of them.

+Moreover, in such moves, it would be great if the __Make the worst happen__ that the scenarist will do after a failure roll were liked to the question just asked.

 ```
 The group is in a wild region, and the scenarist has not decided yet if they
 will encounter some beast or a rival faction preparing an ambush.
 As consequence